william-vw/n3-editor-js/README.md

 Clone the repository and run `npm install` in the main folder to install the NodeJs packages.

-Run `./node app.js` (`./sudo node app.js` in Linux) to start the server.
-The server will be accessible at `http://<hostname>:<port>/n3`, and the editor at `http://<hostname>:<port>/n3/editor`.

-To test the server, goto the server URL (e.g., `http://127.0.0.1:3002/n3`).

 Update the `./config.js` file with your hostname, port number and locations of Eye and Cwm executables.
 If you simply want to try the editor locally, you can keep the localhost http config (as long as the port number isn't in use).

-Similarly, update the `./editor/index.html` file with the URL of the NodeJs server.
+Update the `./editor/index.html` file with the URL of the NodeJs server.
 If you're following the regular usage, this should simply be the editor's URL minus the `editor` part (e.g., `http://127.0.0.1:3002/n3` for `http://127.0.0.1:3002/n3/editor`.

+Run `./node app.js` to start the server.
+The server will be accessible at `http://<hostname>:<port>/n3`, and the editor at `http://<hostname>:<port>/n3/editor`.

+If you're using localhost and port 3002, you will find the server at [http://127.0.0.1:3002/n3](http://127.0.0.1:3002/n3), and the editor at [http://127.0.0.1:3002/n3/editor](http://127.0.0.1:3002/n3/editor).

 ## Usage